ai-solution-eng/ai-solution-demos/multilingual-voice-agent/doc/README.md

 * Turkish (tr)
 * Chinese (zh)

-That list corresponds to languages supported by Chatterbox, Whisper can transcribe additional languages and the Qwen3 chat model can be swapped for another one if its performance for the chosen language are underwhelming.
+That list corresponds to languages supported by Chatterbox, Whisper can transcribe additional languages and the Qwen3 chat model can be swapped for another one if its performance for the chosen language is underwhelming.

 Recordings:
-- None for the moment
+* None for the moment

 ## Description

-*The two sections below are mandatory.
-Other sections can be added at will to accomodate the content.*

 ### Overview